 That just about concludes my Puerto Viejo surf guide.
 If you’re a super experienced surfer hoping to try your luck at Salsa Brava, you’re probably going to have an awesome time.

 If you’re a beginner-intermediate surfer, honestly, I’d look elsewhere in Costa Rica for surf.
+Or, hop on a quick shuttle and head to the neighboring surf haven of Bocas del Toro, in Panama.

 There are so many incredible surf spots in Costa Rica, and especially if you only have time for a one week trip, I’d try your luck somewhere else!